V62 Form Apply Online: Your Options Explained

 Do I need to visit a Post Office if I apply online?

-No. Both the DVLA online service and CarForms.co.uk are fully online — no Post Office visit is needed.
+No. Both the DVLA online service and CarForms.co.uk are fully online.
+No Post Office visit is needed.

 Can I track my V62 application online?

 If you use CarForms.co.uk, you'll receive email updates as your application progresses.
-The DVLA's own service does not currently offer a tracking feature — you'll simply receive your new V5C in the post when it's ready.
+The DVLA's own service does not currently offer a tracking feature.
+You'll simply receive your new V5C in the post when it's ready.

 Ready to Submit Your V62 Form?